postmanlabs/labs-docs/_posts/01_postman/02_sending_api_requests/2017-05-04-authorization.md

 By default, Postman extracts values from the received response, adds it to the request, and retries it.
 Postman gives you the option to disable this default behavior.

 To use NTLM authentication:
-1. In the Authorization tab, select NTLM Authentication from the TYPE drop down menu.
+1. In the "Authorization" tab, select "NTLM Authentication" from the TYPE drop down menu.
 2. To set the authorization parameters for a request, enter the username and password.
 You can also set advanced NTLM Authentication parameters.
 3. Click the **Send** button.